skoushik007/SearchAndReplace/README.md

 SearchReplace class runs though the text just once and hence the main processing runs in o(n) time with o(1) space.

-Trie class does pre processing on the search and replace string given as the json file as a parameter to the main program.
-Pre processing takes o(n + m) time and o(n + m)space,
-	n is the total number of characters in the search strings. m is the total number of characters in the replace strings.
+Trie class does pre processing on the search and replace string given as the json file which is a parameter to the main program.
+Pre processing takes o(n + m) time and o(n + m)space where n is the total number of characters in the search strings. m is the total number of characters in the replace strings.

-Usage:
+# Usage:

-Python  main.py  <in_file> <search_replace_file in json>
+Python  main.py  <in_file> <search_replace_file>

 in_file -> contains the text that will be processed.

 search_replace_file->contains the search and replace in json format.

+# Note:
-Note: Refer to test directories for examples.
+Refer to test directories for examples.